Habanero vs Thai Chili Showdown: Heat, Flavor & Uses

 The Verdict: Habanero vs Thai Chili

 Habanero and Thai Chili sit in the same heat tier but serve different roles.
 Habanero delivers 4× more heat with its distinctive fruity and citrusy character.
-Thai Chili, with its bright and peppery profile, excels in recipes that need significant but manageable heat.
+Thai Chili, with its bright and peppery profile, excels in everyday cooking.

 Full Habanero Profile → Full Thai Chili Profile →